timschloe/timschloe/README.md

 - 👋 Hi, I’m @timschloe also known as Karl-Heinz Häsliprinz
 - 👀 I’m interested in Climate & Decentralized Public Procurement
-- 🌱 I’m currently learning Nextcloud
+- 🌱 I’m currently learning Nextcloud & Peertube
 - 💞️ I’m looking to collaborate on the Future